Dexsam07/As-zara-mini/Readme.md

 📚 Commands Overview

-As-zara-mini comes with a rich set of commands.
+AS-ZARA-MINI comes with a rich set of commands.
 Type .menu in WhatsApp to see the full list.
 Below are some highlights:

 Category Commands Description
 General .menu, .ping, .runtime Bot info and status